boobo94/boobo94.github.io/_posts/2022-01-22-install-osrm-ubuntu.md

 Tutorial used from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-osrm-server-on-ubuntu-14-04) using [Geofabrik Map for Romania](http://download.geofabrik.de/europe/romania.html).

-Before diging into, you can check [Initial Server Setup with Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).
+Before digging into, you can check [Initial Server Setup with Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).
 I added 4GB swap memory using [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).

 Please note that the structure for your folders should be